Scalable Multi-Agent Reinforcement Learning through Intelligent Information Aggregation: Experiments

 As shown in Section \ref{sec:motivating_expt}, using local information modes or na{\"i}vely concatenating neighborhood entity information is not sufficient to learn optimal policies.
 In this section, we demonstrate that InforMARL can effectively learn policies for navigation given local information.
-We then compare its performance in this problem setting with prior deep MARL approaches.
-Specifically, we consider the following classes of methods as baselines for comparison. \begin{enumerate} \item \textbf{Graph Policy Gradient (GPG) \cite{GPG}:} GPG uses a graph convolutional neural network (GCN) \cite{GCN} to parameterize policies for agents.
+We then compare its performance in the \emph{Target} environment with prior deep MARL approaches.
+Specifically, we consider the following methods as baselines for comparison. \begin{CompactEnumerate} \item \textbf{Graph Policy Gradient (GPG) \cite{GPG}:} GPG uses a graph convolutional neural network (GCN) \cite{GCN} to parameterize policies for agents.
 The authors use the policy gradient method \cite{policyGradient} as the base MARL algorithm.
-We perform experiments with both dynamic and static graphs. \textit{Note: It was shown in \cite{GPG} that using a static graph constructed at the beginning of the episode was better than using a dynamic graph}. \item \textbf{Graph Convolutional Reinforcement Learning (DGN, DGN+ATOC) \cite{ATOC, DGN}:} Similar to GPG, these methods use GCNs to capture interactions between the agents in the environment.
+We perform experiments with both dynamic and static graphs. \textit{(Note: It was shown in \cite{GPG} that using a static graph constructed at the beginning of the episode was better than using a dynamic graph.)} \item \textbf{Graph Convolutional Reinforcement Learning (DGN, DGN+ATOC) \cite{ATOC, DGN}:} Similar to GPG, these methods use GCNs to capture interactions between the agents in the environment.
 A key difference between InforMARL and these two methods (GPG and DGN) is that while the latter two approaches consider only agents in their message-passing graph, InforMARL also includes other (non-agent) entities in the graph. \item \textbf{Entity Message Passing (EMP) \cite{EMP}:} Similar to InforMARL, EMP uses an agent-entity graph.
 However, in contrast to InforMARL, EMP assumes that agents know the positions of all entities in the graphs (i.e., global information) at the beginning of the episode. \item \textbf{Other standard MARL Algorithms:} Finally, we compare InforMARL with standard MARL algorithms, namely, MADDPG \cite{MADDPG}, MATD3 \cite{MATD3}, QMIX \cite{QMIX}, VDN \cite{VDN} and MAPPO \cite{MAPPO}.
 In each case, we also consider the recurrent neural network versions.
-We focus on results for the global information modes, since our experiments found that these methods did not learn well with local information. \end{enumerate}
+We focus on results for the global information modes, we found that these methods did not learn well with just local information. \end{CompactEnumerate}